New Models for U.S. Science and Technology Policy

 Scientific and technological advances are fundamental to the prosperity, health, and security of America.
 Innovation and rapid integration of new knowledge and technologies emerge from investments in research and development, and rely on the partnership between universities, federal and state governments, and industry.
 Staying globally competitive will require a stronger partnership and a greater focus on long-term planning in scientific and engineering research.

-The Restoring the Foundation report offers actionable recommendations for the long-term sustainability of the U.S. science and engineering research system to ensure a healthy research enterprise that continues to benefit the American people.
+The Restoring the Foundation report in 2014 and The Perils of Complacency report in 2020 offer actionable recommendations for the long-term sustainability of the U.S. science and engineering research system to ensure a healthy research enterprise that continues to benefit the American people.

 John C. Crowley